-Because water is essential to nature, communities, and business, World Wildlife Fund (WWF) and The
+Because water is essential to nature, communities, and business, World Wildlife Fund (WWF) and The Coca-Cola Company have been working together since 2007 to help conserve the world’s freshwater resources.

 Our global partnership is focused on helping to ensure healthy, resilient freshwater basins in the Mesoamerican Reef catchments in Mexico, Belize, Guatemala, and Honduras and the Yangtze River basin in China.
 Together, we are addressing the natural resource challenges that impact fresh water by measurably improving environmental performance across the company’s supply chain, integrating the value of nature into decision-making processes, and convening influential partners to solve global environmental challenges.